Extension helps Oregon’s woodland owners manage their land

-To help, the OSU Extension Service created the Master Woodland Manager program, the Oregon State University Extension Service educates and informs Oregon’s 70,000 small woodland owners.
-They learn about topics like management planning, ecology and forest inventory methods.
-In return for 80 hours of instruction from professional foresters and forestry instructors, the trainees agree to volunteer 80 hours of service to help other small woodland owners.
+To help, the OSU Extension Service created the Master Woodland Manager program, which educates these owners on topics such as management planning, ecology and forest inventory methods.
+In return for 80 hours of instruction from professional foresters and forestry instructors, the trainees agree to volunteer a similar number of hours to help other small woodland owners.
 On average, most Master Woodland Managers have volunteered for almost 10 years.
 Some have served for more than 20 years.